Welcome to the WPA Film Library:

 WPA exclusively represents some of the greatest television shows of the 1960s and ’70s, with legendary performers as well as more obscure ones.

-- Hullabaloo and Music Scene: These two shows hosted all the big pop stars of the 1960s, such as The Beatles, Sly & the Family Stone, The Supremes, The Rolling Stones, Janis Joplin, Petula Clark, Simon and Garfunkel, The Byrds, Marvin Gaye, Lesley Gore, Herman’s Hermits – plus important but less famous names like Buffy St. Marie, Pete Seeger, and Ramsey Lewis.
+- Hullabaloo: This show hosted all the big pop stars of the 1960s, such as The Beatles, The Supremes, The Rolling Stones, Janis Joplin, Petula Clark, Simon and Garfunkel, The Byrds, Marvin Gaye, Lesley Gore, Herman’s Hermits, Ramsey Lewis.

 - Soul!
 (1967-73): Candid interviews and discussions about the African American experience as well as great performances.
 Icons like Muhammad Ali, Stevie Wonder, Harry Belafonte, Patti LaBelle, Jesse Jackson, Louis Farrakhan, Gladys Knight, Sidney Poitier, Ashford & Simpson, Tito Puente, and many more appeared on this show.
 [Special permission required to use this collection.]